ShrutiChangan/Pharmacy_Management_System/README.md

 ## 📦 How to Run
 1. Clone the repo
 2. Install dependencies: pandas , matplotlib , tkcalendar , reportlab , mysql-connector-python
+3. Refer "database_schema.md" to design the database
-3. Rename "config_sample.py" to "config.py" and fill in your own database credentials in "config.py"
+4. Rename "config_sample.py" to "config.py" and fill in your own database credentials in "config.py"
-4. Run the app : 'main.py'
+5. Run the app : 'main.py'